nesti99/v4l2-rtsp-bridge/README.md

 cd v4l2-rtsp-bridge
 chmod +x install.sh
 ./install.sh
+# If you choose the NVIDIA encoder, please install the NVIDIA driver.
+# You can select the video encoder during installation.
 ```
 **Usage**
 Once the service is active, the RTSP streams are available at the following addresses: